erichamion/js-email-address-validator/README.md

 ## Rules
-The rules for a valid email address are surprising complex and are scattered through multiple RFCs.
+The rules for a valid email address are surprisingly complex and are scattered through multiple RFCs.
 I consulted several sources for the rules and their interpretations.

 ### Sources
 - [RFC 3696, Application Techniques for Checking and Transformation of Names](https://tools.ietf.org/html/rfc3696)